 Drawbacks are: (1) shared bathrooms, (2) no elevators, (3) noisy neighbors, (4) no maid service, (5) no room service, (6) not located at major intersections, (7) rarely rated 5 stars in the Michelin Guidebook.

 I book entire villas and buildings with large living spaces, spectacular views, and close proximity to the top sites when possible.
 All in all, it is a great way to save money.
 Typically trip participants are housed 4-5 per room.

 NOTE: whether student or adult, we have the same accommodations though students room with students, and adults room with adults.
 If the lodging works out, there may be options for family members to room together.
 There are not options for private rooms or room upgrades.
 Your actual bed may be a fold-out couch, futon, etc. or a real bed depending on the availability at the lodging.

 Pack enough clothes for 5-6 days only.
 You will have opportunity to do laundry at least once per country during the trip.
 Hand washable, quick dry items are best, as you can pack lighter but do laundry in your bathroom sink more often.
 Laundry detergent is available locally.

 On past trips, students have found approximately $200-300 sufficient.
 You may need $100 more if you are paying for Covid test in each country.
 The best exchange rates are always obtained by using a debit or credit card at ATMs that give the current rate of exchange.
-Travelers cheques are difficult to exchange due to the very limited places that accept them.
+Travelers cheques are difficult to exchange due to the very limited places that accept them and are NOT recommended.
 Cash (US dollars) typically incurs a 20% fee to exchange into Euro and is NOT recommended.
 I highly recommend bringing your spending money on a credit/debit card.
 Note: you'll need to let your bank know you'll be withdrawing $ overseas.
 And YES, we said CASH or Travelers Checks are NOT recommended.